Do You Have a Communication Disability? Disaster-related Problems?

 If you would like to volunteer your time or expertise to help those who lost AAC equipment in a national or regional disaster, email firstname.lastname@example.org.
 A USSAAC AAC Disaster Relief Committee member will follow up with you when there is a need that is a good match based on skills that are needed, location, etc.

 Looking for additional resources to support people with disabilities in times of emergency?
-Visit the USSAAC Disaster Relief webpage for a list of organizations and other helpful resources.
+Visit the USSAAC Emergency page for a list of other helpful resources.

 About the AAC Disaster Relief Project